Phantasm (franchise)

-Phantasm is an American horror film series that consists of five films, novels, comic books, and merchandise.
-It is mainly about the Tall Man (Angus Scrimm), a supernatural and malevolent undertaker and the main antagonist who turns the dead into dwarf zombies to do his bidding and take over the world.
-He is opposed by a young boy, Mike (A. Michael Baldwin), who tries to convince his older brother Jody (Bill Thornbury) and family friend Reggie (Reggie Bannister) of the threat.
-The first film was released in 1979, received generally positive reviews and has garnered a cult following.
+Phantasm is an American horror film series consisting of five films, as well as novels, comic books and merchandise.
+The first film, titled Phantasm, was released in 1979, received generally positive reviews and has garnered a cult following.
+It is mainly about the Tall Man (played by Angus Scrimm), a supernatural and malevolent undertaker and the main antagonist who turns the dead into dwarf zombies to do his bidding and take over the world.
+He is opposed by a young boy, Mike Pearson (A. Michael Baldwin), who tries to convince his older brother Jody (Bill Thornbury) and family friend Reggie (Reggie Bannister) of the threat.

 Films

 Phantasm (1979)

-The residents of a small town have begun dying under strange circumstances, leading young Mike to investigate.
+The residents of a small town have begun dying under strange circumstances, leading young Mike Pearson to investigate.
 After discovering that the town's mortician, only known as the Tall Man, is killing and reanimating the dead as misshapen zombies, Mike seeks help from his older brother, Jody, and their friend Reggie, a local ice cream man.
 Working together, they try to lure out and destroy the Tall Man, all the while avoiding his minions and a deadly silver sphere.